 - A beautiful outdoor classroom experience which includes gardening, science projects, wood working, insect identification, water conservation lessons, plant and animal life-cycle lessons, and more

 - Teaching strategies that support and facilitate the unique and total growth of each individual

 Enrollment Requirements for the Primary Program – Children will be accepted into the primary program based on readiness.
 Children must be toilet trained in order to be admitted.
-Prospective students will be asked to visit the primary classroom during a morning work cycle prior to enrollment.
+Prospective students will be asked to visit the primary prior to enrollment.